adobe-rnd/aem-martech/README.md

 ### So what's the catch?

-Since we essentially just split up the Adobe Launch container to execute it in a more controlled way, not all features can be controlled from the launch UI, and some of the logic moves to the project code.
+Since we essentially just split up the Adobe Launch container to execute it in a more controlled way, not all features can be controlled from the Launch UI, and some of the logic moves to the project code.

-Also, some of the default Adobe Launch extensions won't work directly with such a setup.
+Also, some default Adobe Launch extensions won't work directly with such a setup.
 We recommend the following baseline:
 - Core Extension
 - Adobe Client Data Layer: so you can react to data layer events